 To investigate this further, we ran a regression analysis linking how favourably respondents rated the news outlet's reporting of the protest to support for AR.
-It indicated that the more positive the outlet's view of the protest, the more supportive respondents were of AR's actions (see Figure 5).
+It indicated that the more positive the outlet's view of the protest, the more supportive respondents were of AR's actions (see Figure 7).
 We reasoned that people's media consumption is likely related to their political leanings and beliefs and therefore strongly confounded with their pre-existing attitudes towards animals; these in turn are expected to influence how favourably they feel about an animal rights group.
-That is why, in the regression analysis, we included a number of demographic variables, as well as people's responses to key questions at wave 1 that should reflect their pre-existing attitudes towards animals.
+That is why, in both of the regression analyses, we included a number of demographic variables (age, gender, education, voting intention), as well as people's responses to key questions at wave 1 that should capture pertinent pre-existing attitudes towards animals (society has a broken relationship with animals, society needs to change the way we treat animals used for entertainment/food, how morally acceptable it is to use animals for entertainment).
 Even though these additional factors explained quite a lot of variance (see the regression table in the Supplementary Materials), the relationship between media views and support for AR remained stable, pointing towards an independent effect of media portrayal.
 Note that these analyses are tentative, not least because respondents were always asked about their support for AR after answering the questions about news outlets and hence there could be an order bias.
 Future work dedicated to media effects should replicate and extend the analyses reported here to solidify the link between disruptive animal rights protest, media narratives, and support for the protestors.

-Figure 5.
-A forest plot of the regression estimates showing the relationship between media views (as well as control variables) and support for AR's actions.
-"Strongly condemned" was used as the reference level for the media views factor, i.e. the estimates for the remaining factor levels show the differential effects on support for AR relative to that reference level.
-The error bars represent 95% confidence intervals around the estimates.
-Non-significant effects are plotted in light grey.
+Figure 7.
+A forest plot of the regression estimates showing the relationship between media views and support for AR's actions.
+"Neither condemned nor praised" was used as the reference level for the media views factor, i.e. the estimates for the remaining factor levels show the differential effects on support for AR relative to that reference level.
+Note that no participant selected "Strongly condemned", hence this level does not appear in the plot.
+Dots represent the model estimates for each contrast.
+The thin and thick lines show the 95% and 66% Crls, respectively, overlaid with the posterior probability densities of the estimates.